elastic/connectors/docs/reference/box.md

 The Refresh Token to generate Access Token.

-**NOTE:** If the process terminates, then user needs to generate a new refresh token and configure
+**NOTE:** If the process terminates, you'll need to generate a new refresh token.

 #### `Enterprise ID`  (required if Box Account is Box Enterprise)